Bob Saget and Danny Tanner in Full House, dead at 65 - ExBulletin

 “The most beautiful man”, she wrote.
 “I was his daughter on TV for a season and he’s always been so kind and protective.
 So sorry for his family.”

 Dennings was one of the many celebrities who remember Saget for his warmth and kindness off-camera.
-“Bob Saget Just the funniest and the nicest” wrote television host and comedian Jon Stewart.
+“Bob Saget Just the funniest and coolest” wrote television host and comedian Jon Stewart.
 Actor and comedian Marc Maron I called him “really one of the nicest guys and so funny.”

 “There wasn’t a nicer person in Hollywood than Bob Saget”, wrote “Frozen” actor Josh Gad.
 “I find it hard to understand this.
 I don’t want to believe it.
 It’s too much to handle.”

 Behind the scenes, Saget was known for his work as a philanthropist.
-He was a member of the board of directors of the Scleroderma Research Foundation, supporting people with the same disease that killed his sister.
+He was a board member of the Scleroderma Research Foundation, supporting people with the same disease that killed his sister.

 Sources